Six Proven Ways to Build Energy-Smart Walls

 Walls can be site-constructed as panels and tipped up with the help of a crane.
 However, Klingenberg prefers to prefabricate double-story panels of about 8 ft. in width and to fill the wall cavities with high-efficiency blown fiberglass (R-4.5 per in.).
 (Cellulose also can be used.)
 The panel junctions are designed with an overlap that is glued and then taped to ensure that the enclosure stays airtight as it is assembled.

 If you’re pursuing the Passive House standard, a 2×3 wall built on the interior of the wall panels and insulated with damp-spray cellulose can support the second-floor joists and position the electrical and plumbing inside the air barrier.
 Having the vapor-retarding OSB sheathing slightly insulated from the interior-wall surface helps to eliminate moisture issues during the cooling season.

 4. A spray-foam shell encases the house

-This approach is particularly well suited to a deep-energy retrofit.
+This approach, which involves framing a new wall outside of an existing wall and filling the outer wall with spray foam insulation, is particularly well suited to a deep-energy retrofit.
 Developed by John Straube, a building scientist and construction consultant based in Waterloo, Ontario, the system consists of vertical 2×3 furring spaced off existing exterior walls, then set in place with closed-cell spray foam.
 According to Straube, the furring needs only a minimum of attachment strength and stiffness.